-- i.
-A minimum of an associate degree.

-- ii.
-Teaching experience.

-- iii.
+- a.
+A minimum of an associate degree from an institution accredited by an agency recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation. - b.
+Teaching experience. - c.
 A current massage therapy registration, license, or certification through the state in which they work or nationally recognized agency.